AlanDaemon/Sat.Recruitment/README.md

 ### Usage:
 	- The IDE used is Visual Studio 2022
-	- Run API project will create (if does not exists) an SQLServer localdb database named "recruitment_db".
+	- Run API project will create (if does not exist) an SQLServer localdb database named "recruitment_db".
 Then, will open a page with the swagger definitions of the API.
-	- In swagger there are two endpoints for Users controller definition:
+	- In swagger there are two endpoints for User's controller definition:
 		1.- add: allows to add a user to database.
-		2.- add-from-file: allows to read an absolute path to a users file and process that file.
+		2.- add-from-file: allows to read an absolute path to a file (Users.txt) and process that file.
 Example: C:\Users.txt.
 		    This will add the 2 first users and will fail when process the 3rd.
-		- To try all endpoints besides the other parameters allways must complete api-version field with 1.
+		- To try all endpoints besides the other parameters always must complete api-version field with 1.
-	- Run integrationn tests in test project will create (if does not exists) an SQLServer localdb database named "recruitment_db".
+	- Running integration tests in test project will create (if does not exist) an SQLServer localdb database named "recruitment_db".
 	- Database recruitment_db must appear in SQL Server Objects Explorer

 ### Technical debt: